slip-slap/slip-slap.github.io/_posts/2019-07-25-math-structure-abstract-algebra-group-isomorphisms.md

 ---
 {% include JB/setup %}

+#### Philosophy
+1. In linear algebra the predominant objects we study are the maps between vector spaces, and not the vector space themselves.
+The structure preserving maps between vector spaces are more interesting than the spaces themselves.
+2. This is a deep observation and it is true far beyond the confines of linear algebra.
+3. Philosophically it's saying that an object in isolation is uninteresting;
+   it's how it relates to what's around it that matters.
+4. The world of group theory is no different.
+Here the objects are groups and the maps between them are homomorphisms.

 #### Definition
 1. Let $ (G, *) \text { and }(H, \circ) $ be two groups.
 A $\textbf{homomorphism}$
 f, from G to H,is a map of sets  $ f: G \rightarrow H $, such that $f(x *